ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/factorio/setup_en.md

 ## Joining a MultiWorld Game

-1. Make a fresh world.
-Using any Factorio, create a savegame with options of your choice and save that world as Archipelago.

-2. Take that savegame and put it into your Archipelago folder

-3. Install the generated Factorio AP Mod
+1. Install the generated Factorio AP Mod (would be in <Factorio Directory>/Mods after step 2 of Setup)

-4. Run FactorioClient, it should launch a Factorio server, which you can control with `/factorio <original factorio commands>`,
+2. Run FactorioClient, it should launch a Factorio server, which you can control with `/factorio <original factorio commands>`,

-    * It should say it loaded  the Archipelago mod and found a bridge file.
-If not, the most likely case is that the mod is not correctly installed or activated.
+    * It should start up, create a world and become ready for Factorio connections.

-5. In FactorioClient, do `/connect <Archipelago Server Address>` to join that multiworld.
+3. In FactorioClient, do `/connect <Archipelago Server Address>` to join that multiworld.
 You can find further commands with `/help` as well as `!help` once connected.

     * / commands are run on your local client, ! commands are requests for the AP server

     * Players should be able to connect to your Factorio Server and begin playing.

+4. You can join yourself by connecting to address `localhost`, other people will need to connect to your IP and you may need to port forward for the Factorio Server for those connections.